rohanshetty1888/Analytics/DataAnalysis/LinearRegression/PriceElasticity/Case_Study.md

 •	My Target Product Style was "Brand T" with SKUs T1, T2, T3 and T4.<br>
 •	Price Column was missing and needed to be derived using Amount Sold and Units Sold column.<br>

-For Detailed drill down analysis please have a look at the "PriceElasticity.pdf" file.<br>
+For detailed drill down analysis please have a look at the "PriceElasticity.pdf" file.<br>

 Hopefully you liked my attempt.<br>